 The Health Connect Registry is a new region-wide patient registry in Kootenay Boundary for people who are looking for a physician or nurse practitioner.
 You can register with the Health Connect Registry in Kootenay Boundary if you, your family, or a person in your care lives in or near one of the communities of Castlegar, Christina Lake, Crawford Bay, Fruitvale, Grand Forks, Greenwood, Kaslo, Midway, Naksup, Nelson, New Denver, Rock Creek, Rossland, Salmo or Trail.

-Once registered, you will be contacted directly when a primary care provider is available.
+The Health Connect Registry is the most efficient way to find a family doctor or nurse practitioner in the region.
+Once registered, you will be added to the list in chronological order and contacted directly when a primary care provider is available.
 We ask you to please be patient, as it may take some time to be connected with a doctor or nurse practitioner.

 Emergency or Immediate Care

 If you have a medical emergency, call 9-1-1 or go to your closest emergency department.

 For immediate care, Kootenay Boundary has an Urgent Primary Care Centre in Castlegar, open 8 a.m. – 8 p.m., 7 days a week: 709 - 10th Street, (250) 365-7711.

 - Suicide crisis: 1-800-SUICIDE (1 800 784-2433)

 - Mental health issue: 310-6789 (24 hours)

 - KUU-US Aboriginal crisis line: 1-800-588-8717 (24 hours)